 Eligibility and Funding Determination

-Programs recommended for support from Instructionally Related Activities funds must be certified by the Provost as academically valid and must be declared eligible for IRA funding by the Provost, in accordance with the criteria specified in paragraph II below.
+Programs recommended for support from Instructionally Related Activities funds must be certified by the Provost as academically valid and must be declared eligible for IRA funding by the Provost, in accordance with the criteria specified below.

 - Be substantially related to an instructional program and be a direct extension of the in-class experience;